Politics & Government Guide in Bahrain

 Head of State

-King Hamad bin Isa Al-Khalifa(since 1999)
+King Hamad bin Isa Al Khalifa(since 1999)

 Head of Government

-Prime Minister Salman bin Hamad Al-Khalifasince 2020
+Prime Minister Salman bin Hamad Al Khalifa(Not applicable)since 2020

 Political Indicators